-Hawaii is one of the no-fault car insurance states, which means that in the case of a collision, drivers have to file a claim with their insurance company first.
+Hawaii is one of the no-fault car insurance states, which means that in the case of a collision, drivers have to file a Car Accident Claim with their insurance company first.
 The latter is intended to cover medical bills, lost wages, property damage, and other expenses that occurred as a result of the crash.
 But if the injuries are serious and medical costs go beyond $5,000, victims are able to pursue a claim against the at-fault driver.
 Here is how to file a car accident claim in Hawaii in order to secure the compensation that can help you or your loved one to recover and get back on track.

 Do Not Wait Too Long, Act Quickly:

-In Hawaii, you have a limited amount of time to file a claim, therefore it is very important to act quickly and do it as soon as you can.
-People are often carefree, believing that their insurance company will surely offer them a fair settlement and if not, they can file their claim whenever they want or feel appropriate.
+In Hawaii, you have a limited amount of time to file a Car Accident Claim, therefore it is very important to act quickly and do it as soon as you can.
+People are often carefree, believing that their insurance company will surely offer them a fair settlement and if not, they can file their Car Accident Claim whenever they want or feel appropriate.
 Do not be misled by these car accident myths as you can miss your chance to fight for what you are owed.
-The statute of limitations for vehicle collision claims in Hawaii is two years from the date it occurred, which means you can act within this time frame.
+The statute of limitations for vehicle collision Car Accident Claims in Hawaii is two years from the date it occurred, which means you can act within this time frame.

-If you’re not plotting to join the army of those who have waited too long to file a claim and had to settle for inadequate compensation offered by their insurance company, make sure not to miss the deadline.
+If you’re not plotting to join the army of those who have waited too long to file a Car Accident Claim and had to settle for inadequate compensation offered by their insurance company, make sure not to miss the deadline.
 But it is even better to get legal help immediately after the crash, so your attorney can leverage his or her expertise and experience to gather valuable evidence and instruct you on all the dos and don’ts in dealing with the representative of your insurance company.